neonmoe/fae/README.md

   the renderer is profiled.
 If you want to use `flame` in your own application that uses `fae`, but *don't* want the `fae` profiling information, use `Renderer::set_profiling(false)`.

-## Glfw notes
-The GLFW feature exists as an option since the examples built with it are about 0.5x the size of the executables built with glutin (on Linux, Windows has no benefit and I don't think macOS has either), but I wouldn't recommend it.
-Glutin is better in almost all ways: better HiDPI support, less CPU utilization, and it's written in Rust.

 ## Notes
 - You can force the crate to use an OpenGL 2.1 context by setting the